pkLucid/Pokemon-Lucid/ai/ai.md

   For exmaple when Overheat and Flamethrower have the same number of hits to faint AI Flamethrower gets a plus one score.
-* When AI sees a kill with several moves a move with a positive effect gets +1. e.g. When Slash and Bulldoze both kill, Bullsdoze gets a +1.
+* When AI sees a kill with several moves a move with a positive effect gets +1. e.g. When Slash and Bulldoze both kill, Bulldoze gets a +1.
   (see AI_IsMoveEffectInPlus and AI_IsMoveEffectInMinus)

 ## How damage is seen